www222fff/scraper/README.md

 Note:

-Do not run with proxy, as below error will be triggered if export proxy when init driver = webdriver.Chrome(service=service, options=options)
+Do not run with proxy env variable setting, as below error will be triggered when init driver = webdriver.Chrome(service=service, options=options)

-504 DNS look up failed

-The proxy server reported that an error occurred while trying to access the website.
-Please click
+"504 DNS look up failed" and "The proxy server reported that an error occurred while trying to access the website."